How to delete a SQL Server function with a script?

 IF EXISTS DROP FUNCTION [dbo].[ufnDisplayCustomers];

-3. Build a T-SQL script to delete all use defined functions at once
+3. T-SQL script to delete all user defined functions at once

 To go further and delete all use defined functions at once, simply include this DROP Function script inside a stored procedure with a loop.
 The loop need to take the name of all use defined functions in a variable and execute the drop statement.
 We’ve seen multiple ways to delete a SQL Server function with a T-SQL script.
 Make sure to use the most appropriate to your business case.